ZhiGuangLu/qcs/README.md

 gn_0 = result.calculate_quantity(Quantity)
 ```

-For more details and examples on the use of *QCS* see the documentation and example folder.
+For more details and examples on the use of *QCS* see the handbook and example folder.

 <img src="https://github.com/ZhiGuangLu/Load-Figures/blob/main/Qcs.png" width="735px">

 ## License
 QCS is licensed under the terms of the BSD license.
-## Documentation
+## Handbook

 ## Notebooks